What is Dual Credit?

 How to Claim Your Account

-All Lake Region State dual credit/early entry students will need to claim their NDUS account to access their course(s).
+All Lake Region State dual credit/early entry students must claim their NDUS account to access courses.

 - Claim My Account

-- Watch the short video and click on ‘Claim your NDUS Account’
+- Watch the short video and click ‘Claim your NDUS Account.’

-- Fill in EMPLID and Birthdate (EMPLID is included in an email from LRSC or from your school dual credit administrator)
+- Enter your EMPLID and birthdate (EMPLID is emailed by LRSC or your dual credit administrator).

 - Complete the Acceptable Use Quiz.